fpc/FPCSource/packages/fcl-web/examples/jsonrpc/rtti/README.md

 # JSON-RPC demo

-The rttirpc.lpg project group allows you to comppile the 3 programs:
+The rttirpc.lpg project group allows you to compile the 3 programs:

 * **demorpcrtti.lpi** The RPC server.
 This project must be compiled and run before the other 2 (client) projects can be run.